 The Chicago Weaving School – Chicago, IL – Instruction at The Chicago Weaving School is flexible and adaptable to your learning style, but always with the intention of leading and guiding you through this amazing practice.

-Fiber College of Maine – Searsport, Main – Fiber College of Maine is an annual fiber festival whose sole reason for being is to celebrate the fiber arts in all forms.
+Fiber College of Maine – Searsport, ME – Fiber College of Maine is an annual fiber festival whose sole reason for being is to celebrate the fiber arts in all forms.
 Each year, the weekend after Labor Day, fiber artists, crafters, and students gather together for a weekend of casual fiber classes, time with friends old and new, live animals, and good food.

 Fine Line Creative Arts Center – Geneva, IL – Fine Line is one of only a few regional art centers in this country.
 Internationally known artists teach a variety of workshops.
 The membership draws from the Chicago area and surrounding states.